ryanguill/watney/dev-help.md

 - run `node main.js` to connect and test!

 That may have seemed complicated, but really shouldn't more than a few minutes.

+## Style and Quality

+Try and match style of the plugin you are in - if you are the one writing the plugin, feel free to use your own style - within the style guidelines set up.

+We use JSCS and JSHint.
+Please make sure you run your code through these tools before submitting a PR.

+### IntelliJ

+If you are using intellij, JSCS and JSHint support is built in.
+For JSCS you still have to download the JSCS npm module first and point to it.
+Use the supplied rc files though for your configuration.

+You also want to change your Javascript Language Version to ECMAScript 6.

 # Notes